-Why You'll Love These Pan Seared Lamb Chops
+Why You'll Love It

-The bone-in lamb loin chops get that golden sear outside, stay tender inside, and the garlic-vinegar swirl makes a rich pan sauce that ties it all together.
-I often serve them with potatoes or a fresh salad.
-It's perfect for weeknights or guests, simple to make yet feels effortlessly elegant.
+It's a quick and no-fuss recipe, with no marinating or oven time, just a skillet and about 15 minutes.
+The bone-in lamb loin chops get that golden sear outside and stay tender inside, while the garlic-vinegar swirl makes a rich pan sauce that ties it all together.
+It's perfect for weeknights or guests, simple to make, yet it still feels effortlessly elegant, especially if you already enjoy recipes like my one-pan roasted chicken thighs and potatoes or cast-iron chicken breast for the same easy-but-special kind of dinner.

 You'll find the exact measurements in the recipe card, but here's a closer look at a few of the ingredients and why I use them.